 Homeowners might consider using antimicrobial paint for several reasons:

-1. Health benefits: It can help reduce harmful bacteria and mold, resulting in a healthier indoor environment.
+- Health benefits: It can help reduce harmful bacteria and mold in moisture-prone areas, resulting in healthier indoor spaces.

 Understanding antimicrobial paint